 The bus ride from Hoi An to Quy Nhon was long, bumpy, and crowded.
 Our driver swerved around cars, trucks, and motorbikes, going far more quickly than I was comfortable with, honking his horn every few seconds.
 As usual, I didn’t know how long it would take or whether we would get a restroom break.
 In the end, it took about four and a half hours, and we did stop after about 3 hours.
 After arriving in Quy Nhon and a quick negotiation over the fee, I hopped on with a motorbike driver for a breakneck-speed but short ride to Bai Xep.

 The moment I got off the bike, rubber-legged and happy to have arrived in one piece, I looked up to see an incredible view in front of me: the ocean, local children playing on the beach, and a few fishing boats.
-I breathed in deep and relaxed.
+I breathed in deeply and relaxed.

 I plan to leave tomorrow—I would stay longer but I want to get to Da Lat soon.
 There’s not much to do other than chilling out on the beach, and the wifi doesn’t really work, so it’s a good excuse to relax and do nothing for about 48 hours.
 Just perfect.

 If you go…

 - I booked a bus ride through my guest house in Hoi An for around 230,000 dong (about $10.50).
 I might have overpaid slightly, but I didn’t have the energy to shop around.
 If I were to do it again, I probably would have take the train from Hoi An to Dieu Tri and then a taxi from Dieu Tri to Bai Xep, as the trains seem to be more comfortable and enjoyable than the bus ride, which is cramped and stops along the way to pick up and drop off passengers.
 Update: I decided to take the train for my next journey in Vietnam, going from nearby Quy Nhon to Nha Trang; you can read all the details here!